 TOEFL scores by be sent electronically through the Electronic Testing Service using school code 5105.
 IELTS scores must be submitted via mail to UNC Charlotte Graduate Admissions, 9201 University City Blvd., Charlotte, NC 28223-0001.

-UNC Charlotte charges a US $75.00 application processing fee for every application submitted.
+UNC Charlotte charges an application processing fee for every application submitted.
 Applicants may use a credit card to pay the fee which is required before the online application can be submitted.
 Once you have submitted your application for admission, you will see a confirmation display.
 The application processing fee is not refundable or transferable for any reason.

 UNC Charlotte has numerous avenues for graduate students to pursue financial opportunities in funding their education.
 Please start with the Graduate School's Funding web pages to learn more about these opportunities.
 We also encourage you to talk with your graduate program director for funding opportunities found within their College or department.